-In SRQS the requester sends the RfQ for a particular product and instrument combination.
-In case of a complex instrument, the complete definition of that instrument including leg instruments, their side and ratio is provided by the requester.
-For the underlying leg, the underlying product and underlying instrument are provided.
+In Eurex EnLight the requester sends the RfQ for a particular product and instrument combination.
+In case of a complex instrument, the requester can submit a RfQ using

+- the complete definition of that instrument including leg instruments, their side and ratio; for the underlying leg, the underlying product and underlying instrument can be specified, including optionally the instrument type and subtype. - the T7 generated instrument identifier along with instrument type and subtype.

-The product and instrument, or instrument leg information of the Negotiation Event is communicated to all the respondents of the event and remains constant throughout the life cycle of the Negotiation Event.
+The details of the Negotiation Event are communicated to all the respondents of the event and remain constant throughout the life cycle of the Negotiation Event.

-9.3 Process Workflow in the Selective Request for Quote Service
+9.3 Process Workflow in Eurex EnLight

-The process workflow in the SRQS is divided in two parts: Negotiation Event workflow and Deal workflow.
+The process workflow in Eurex EnLight is divided in two parts: Negotiation Event workflow and Deal workflow.